- Download our Moving to Vancouver Guide (PDF)

 The Expo Line and the Millennium Line serve the suburbs of Burnaby, New Westminster and Surrey, and the Canada Line connects the city centre to Richmond and Vancouver Airport.

 The frequency of SkyTrain services varies depending on the line, with limited services during weekends and on public holidays.

 Vancouver’s SeaBus is a passenger ferry service connecting Waterfront Station in the centre of Vancouver to Lonsdale Quay in North Vancouver.
 The journey between these two terminals takes just 12 minutes.

 The SeaBus runs every 15 minutes in the daytime.
 After 7pm, ferries leave Waterfront Station every 30 minutes.
 Services are limited on Sundays.

 Taxis in Vancouver

 Taxis in Vancouver are readily available, especially in the city centre.
 Those travelling from or within a quieter suburb will find it best to book a taxi in advance.

 While taxis aren’t the cheapest way of getting around Vancouver, they are a safe and reliable mode of transport, especially for those travelling late at night.

 Cycling in Vancouver

 Vancouver is a bicycle-friendly city and cycling is one of the fastest ways of getting around, especially in the urban areas.
-There is a whole network of cycle routes in Vancouver and all buses have bicycle racks on the front, which allows cyclists to get to less accessible parts of the city.
+There is a whole network of cycle routes in Vancouver and all buses have bicycle racks on the front, which allow cyclists to get to less accessible parts of the city.
 Vancouver’s cycling infrastructure includes dedicated cycle lanes and safe bicycle storage facilities.